-In addition to these productivity expectations, Fellows may receive periodic "care reports" from each clinical site outlining several other clinical performance measures (i.e., patient satisfaction scores, documentation time, etc.).
+> In addition to these productivity expectations, Fellows may receive periodic "care reports" from each clinical site outlining several other clinical performance measures (i.e., patient satisfaction scores, documentation time, etc.).
+These help in the training of systems competencies.

 Training Experiences